-If you make a birdie during MWLGC rounds, place your name on a "Birdie Cage" chit located in the clubroom.
+If you make a Birdie during MWLGC rounds, please record your Birdie on your Ringer Board card.
 A draw will be made at the Annual Banquet and an award presented.

 Note: Only birdies made during club play rounds and tournaments are eligible.